Complete Guide to Renting a Car in Costa Rica

 Documents Needed for Renting a Car in Costa Rica

-Before you drive off into the sunset, there are a few essential documents you’ll need for renting a car in Costa Rica:
+Before you drive off, there are a few essential documents you’ll need for renting a car in Costa Rica:

-- Driver’s License: A valid driver’s license from your home country is required to rent a car in Costa Rica.
+• Driver’s License: A valid driver’s license from your home country is required to rent a car in Costa Rica.
 If your license is not in English or Spanish, you may also need an International Driver’s Permit (IDP).
-While not always mandatory, the IDP can help smooth over any language barriers.

 Note: The minimum age to rent a car is typically 21 years old.
-Some companies may implement a surcharge for those under 25, but don’t let that deter your adventurous spirit!
+Some companies may implement a surcharge for those under 25.
 If you are a younger adult traveller hoping to rent a car, double check the minimum age with the rental company you choose.

 Insurance is a crucial aspect of renting a car in Costa Rica, and it’s important to understand what’s required and what options are available.
 Costa Rica has strict insurance laws for rental vehicles, and the following types of insurances are typically mandatory:

-- Liability Insurance: Also called Additional Liability Insurance (ALI), and is mandatory in Costa Rica.
+Liability Insurance: Also called Additional Liability Insurance (ALI), and is mandatory in Costa Rica.
 It protects you in case you cause damage to another vehicle, property, or individual.
-It covers third-party injury or damage.
-It does not cover damage to your vehicle at all.
+It doesn’t cover damage to your vehicle at all.
 Upon booking, review the terms to see if this is already included or will be an extra cost at time of pick up.

 Rental Options: Choosing the Right Vehicle